quantum-exeter/SpiDy.jl/README.md

 * **runs**: contains run_*.jl files which can be used as a template to run the code
 * **src**: contains the source code
 * **starthere**: contains an ipynb notebook written in Julia which walks you through bits and pieces of the code with explanatory plots *(the notebook is evolving over time but always ready to use)*

-## Online documentation
-Check the online documentation at <a href="https://quantum-exeter.github.io/SpiDy.jl/dev/">this link</a>.